+General Emulator Configuration

+The configuration questions described in this section involve general emulator operation.

+Micro-processor clock source?

+This configuration question allows you to select whether the emulator will be clocked by the internal clock source or by a target system clock source.

-General Emulator Configuration The configuration questions described in this section involve general emulator operation.
-Micro-processor clock source? internal Selects the internal clock oscillator as the emulator clock source.
-The emulators' internal clock speed is 10 MHz (system clock). external Selects the clock input to the emulator probe from the target system.
-You must use a clock input conforming to the specifications for the H8/510 microprocessor.
-The maximum clock speed is 10 MHz (system clock).
-Note Changing the clock source drives the emulator into the reset state.
+internal Selects the internal clock oscillator as the emulator clock source.
+The emulators' internal clock speed is 10 MHz (system clock).

+external Selects the clock input to the emulator probe from

+the target system.
+You must use a clock input conforming to the specifications for the H8/536 microprocessor.

+Changing the clock source drives the emulator into the reset state.
 The emulator may later break into the monitor depending on how the following "Enter monitor after configuration?" question is answered.

-Enter monitor after configuration? running in th n allows you to select whether the emulator will be ne monitor or held in the reset state upon completion tor configuration.
+Enter monitor after configuration?

+This question allows you to select whether the emulator will be running in the monitor or held in the reset state upon completion of the emulator configuration.

 How you answer this configuration question is important in some situations.
 For example, when the external clock has been selected and the target system is turned off, reset to monitor should not be selected; otherwise, configuration will fail.

 When an external clock source is specified, this question becomes "Enter monitor after configuration (using external clock)?" and the default answer becomes "no".

-yes When reset to monitor is selected, the emulator will be running in the monitor after configuration is complete.
-If the reset to monitor fails, the previous configuration will be restored. no After the configuration is complete, the emulator will be held in the reset state.
+yes When reset to monitor is selected, the emulator will

+be running in the monitor after configuration is complete.
+If the reset to monitor fails, the previous configuration will be restored.

+no After the configuration is complete, the emulator

+will be held in the reset state.

 Restrict to real-time runs?

 If it is important that the emulator execute target system programs in real-time, you can restrict to real-time runs.
-In other words, when you execute target programs (with the " run " command), the emulator will execute in real-time. no The default emulator configuration disables the real-time mode.
+In other words, when you execute target programs (with the "run" command), the emulator will execute in real-time.

+no The default emulator configuration disables the

+real-time mode.
 When the emulator is executing the target program, you are allowed to enter emulation commands that require access to target system resources (display/modify: registers or target system memory).
-If one of these commands is entered, the system controller will temporarily break emulator execution into the monitor. yes If your target system program requires real-time execution, you should enable the real-time mode in order to prevent temporary breaks that might cause target system problems.
+If one of these commands is entered, the system controller will temporarily break emulator execution into the monitor.

+yes If your target system program requires real-time

+execution, you should enable the real-time mode in order to prevent temporary breaks that might cause target system problems.